eduardofilo/RG350_auto_ra_installer/announcements.md

 * Updated to 2021-08-22 RetroArch distribution (1.9.8 version).
 * Attempted solution to problems closing content on ODBeta.
 * Two packages are offered for each firmware type (stock/ROGUE or ODBeta).
-Each of them are been builded with a different CSV (included in reposiory; see README):
+Each of them are been configured with a different CSV (included in reposiory; see README):
     * `RA_Stock_Installer_v2021-08-22_official.opk` and `RA_ODBeta_Installer_v2021-08-22_official.opk` built from `official.csv` with cores from RetroArch official distribution.
     * `RA_Stock_Installer_v2021-08-22_poligraf.opk` and `RA_ODBeta_Installer_v2021-08-22_poligraf.opk` built from `poligraf.csv` with cores from Poligraf compilation.
 * Package to update the RA cores installed in Adam image: `RA_ODBeta_Installer_v2021-08-22_adam.opk`.
-Don't mark any option (`Unistall previous wrappers` nor `Install config`) on installer.
+Don't check any option (`Unistall previous wrappers` nor `Install config`) on installer.

 https://github.com/eduardofilo/RG350_auto_ra_installer/releases/tag/v2021-08-22